GioF71/squeezelite-docker/README.md

 Deprecated Variable|Deprecated Since|Comment
 ---|---|---
-SQUEEZELITE_SPECIFY_SERVER|2021-11-23|This variable is not used anymore, just set the SQUEEZELITE_SERVER_PORT
+SQUEEZELITE_SPECIFY_SERVER|2021-11-23|This variable is not used anymore, just set the SQUEEZELITE_SERVER_PORT variable

 ## A few examples